browserengineering/book/book/security.md

 [^obsolete]: Synchronous `XMLHttpRequest`s are slowly moving through
     [deprecation and obsolescence][xhr-open], but I'm using them here because they are easier to implement.
+We'll implement the asynchronous variant in Chapter 12.

 [xhr-open]: https://xhr.spec.whatwg.org/#the-open()-method